codefellows-seattle-javascript-401d19/28-todo-app/lab-rob/README.md

 # Code Fellows: Code 401d19: Full-Stack JavaScript

-## Lab 27: Reddit Search Engine
+## Lab 28: Todo App
-### 1/9/18
+### 1/10/18

-The purpose of this lab is to get more familiar with react, and to practice passing properties via `props`.
-Type in a subreddit and get the top `n` results.
+The purpose of this lab is to build a todo-app using React, and to implement front-end routing.

 ## Tech/frameworks/packages

 - node
 - npm
 - node packages
-  - eslint
-  - faker
   - babel-core
   - babel-loader
   - babel-plugin-transform-object-rest-spread
-  - babel-preset-es2015
+  - babel-preset-env
   - babel-preset-react
   - css-loader
   - extract-text-webpack-plugin